nuclearpaws/git-cheat-sheet/GIT-CHEAT-SHEET.md

 ```

 ### Storing Tags:
-> By default tags are only stored locally, and not transfered to remote with a `push`.
+> **Notice:** by default tags are only stored locally, and not transfered to remote with a `push`.
 In order to share the tags with the remote, use:

 ```
 git push origin --tags
 ```
-> Note that now anyone pulling from remote will get the tags too.
+> **Notice:** that now anyone pulling from remote will get the tags too.

 ### Deleting Tags:
 ```
 git tag -d <tag>
 ```
-> Note this only deletes tags locally.
+> **Notice:** this only deletes tags locally.
 To delete on remote use:

 ```
 git push origin --delete <tag>